Please note: The Community COI Portal is only available to MIT faculty, staff, and students and requires an MIT certificate to access.

 - Administrators are often the first ones faculty and research staff reach out to with COI related questions.
 These COI Guidance Documents are written to aid discussions and provide COI policy interpretations for common administrative situations such as visiting scientist/research affiliate appointments, sabbaticals/LoA’s, purchasing of goods/services from SFI entity, etc.

-- Postdocs comprise a large segment of our research community.
+- Postdocs and Researchers comprise a large segment of our research community.
 These COI Guidance Documents are written on topics addressing their needs with respect to allowed outside professional activities, information on start-ups, etc.

 - Graduate Students have Guidance Documents and COI resources to help with COI questions around outside professional activities, engagement with faculty start-ups, etc.